goravel/docs/digging-deeper/filesystem.md

 ### File Paths

-You may use the `Path` method to get the path for a given file.
-If you are using the `local` driver, this will return the absolute path to the file.
-If you are using such as the `s3` driver, this method will return the relative path to the file in the bucket:
+To obtain the path for a specific file, you can utilize the `Path` method.
+When using the `local` driver, this will provide you with the absolute path to the file.
+However, if you are using a driver like `s3`, the method will give you the file's relative path within the bucket:

 ```go
 path := facades.Storage().Path("file.jpg")